News

 Rudolf Magnus Seminar Series 2023

 The UMC Utrecht Brain Center and the PhD program Clinical and Experimental Neuroscience are very excited to announce the start of a new lecture series: the Rudolf Magnus Seminar Series!
 The Rudolf Magnus Seminar Series consists of monthly lectures that are focusing on neuroscientific and laboratory research.
-The goal is to create more in-depth knowledge on laboratory research (new developme...
-Read morents, techniques etc.) and improve collaboration.
+The goal is to create more in-depth knowledge on laboratory research (new developments, techniques e...
+Read moretc.) and improve collaboration.
 The series is aimed for laboratory researchers, but is open for all neuroscience researchers.

 For every edition, an amazing keynote speaker will give an inspiring lecture.
 The program, compiled by a number of enthusiastic PhD students from the different laboratory departments, can be find below and in the attachment.